 The Sewer System serves six master-metered areas under separate sewer-service agreements.
 The flow from each of these areas is metered and sampled for biochemical oxygen demand (B.O.D.) and suspended solids (S.S.).
 Each community is then billed based on the flow and strength of sewage delivered to the Sewer System.
 Each master-meter customer is billed for flow at a designated rate per million gallons, and then receives a debit or credit for over-or-under-assigned strength sewage.
 Finally, a monthly billing charge is added to recover costs associated with Accounting Department services rendered.
-Master-meter customers account for approximately 45.9% of the total flow treated (21.3% of the total revenue) at the City's wastewater treatment plant.
+Master-meter customers account for approximately 40.4% of the total flow treated (19.9% of the total revenue) at the City's wastewater treatment plant.
 Master-meter customers handle billing to individual users.

-8 The Sewer System's total billings and user wastewater discharge volume for the year through 2021 are detailed, in terms of account type, in the following tables. ars 2017 [Remaining portion of this page intentionally left blank.] [remaining person of this page intentionally retronauti
+The Sewer System's total billings and user wastewater discharge volume for the years 2018 through 2022 are detailed, in terms of account type, in the following tables: